 TWO WAYS WILL GO A LONG WAY

 Think about your most avid readers, buyers, followers, share-ers… Have you followed them back?
 These ambassadors of your work are the entire reason you likely do what you do.
 It seems so simple but treating your audience and being there in return to follow what they are up to can go a crazy long way.
 Do you need to follow every single person that follows you?
-No and no. But take it from the comments of the talented instagrammers on #createcultivateDallas Photohack panel who noted that they always follow back their biggest supporters.
+No and no. Always follow back your biggest supporters.
 Nothing encourages engagement and loyalty like treating your biggest supporter with a little support back.

 Example: Take a cue from Sophia Macks of @beyondthemag.
 She does this.
 And I do say it’s workingggggg.

-Example: Take a look at this post from #createcultivateDallas mentor Amy Locurto.
+Example: Take a look at this post from Amy Locurto.
 Lesson 101 on how to do this well.
 She not only asked, she demanded!

 At the end of the day, engage with your online audience in the same way you would if they were sitting right in front of you.
 Which reminds me, if they ARE sitting right in front of you, share your energy and love.
 Show up as that fine person you are.
 Ask questions.
 Tell stories.
 Give hugs and high fives.
 Engagement goes a very long way in garnering support and business.

 Maxie McCoy is the energy designer of Maxie, where she shares soul wisdom on the digital video series #maxie and her weekly writings.
 If you want your spiritual and emotional IQ shooting to the stars, Maxie is the place to be.